james-cranley/Python30/README.md

 A QuickStart guide to using Python for data science in 30 minutes!

-In advance of this session please install `conda`.
-Instructions are below.
-If questions please email me.
-It should take <5 mins.
+If you want to code along on the day, **in advance of the session** please install `conda`.
+Instructions are below, it _really_ should take <5 mins.
+You're successful if you've completed Step 2 😊.
+If you have questions please email me.

 **What is `conda`?**